pluarant/pluarant.github.io/documentation/tutorials/first-app/file-transfer.md

 description: Write your First mesibo Enabled Application
 keywords: mesibo, android, ios
 ---
-{% include_relative nav.html selected="file" %}
+{% include_relative nav.html selected="files" %}

-In this part, we will create a simple real-time app for Android.
+In this part, we will create a file transfer feature in our real-time app.

 ## Prerequisites
 You MUST go through following prerequisites before you read further.